QIICR/dcmqi-guide/use_cases/freesurfer.md

 ### Picking vocabulary terms is pain!

-We will work on providing more expanded guide on how to use different resources to pick terminology.
+See more detailed instructions on how to search for the terms outside DICOM in [this section of the manual](/user_guide/coding_schemes.md).

 ### Size of the DICOM SEG representation is much larger than input